Which payment processors support Interac, credit cards, and mobile wallets?

 • Interac

-• Interac Debit for in‑person transactions.
+• Interac Flash for contactless tap

 • Credit cards